The Bankrate promise

 If you’re considering refinancing your student loans, take a close look at your finances, your existing loan benefits and any potential savings.
 Refinancing could make sense in the following scenarios.

 - You have a variable rate.
-While variable interest rates can be beneficial in low-rate environments, it may not be the right option for you; after all, if interest rates rise, you’ll be stuck paying more on your loan.
-If interest rates are extremely low, it could make sense to refinance your variable-rate loan into a fixed-rate loan in order to lock in a good interest rate.
+While variable interest rates can be beneficial in low-rate environments, it may not be the right option for you in the long term.
+If interest rates start to rise, it could make sense to refinance your variable-rate loan into a fixed-rate loan in order to lock in a good interest rate.

 - You have many loans.
 Having many loans with different interest rates and due dates is hard to manage.
 Refinancing will pay off all of your existing loans, and then you’ll make one payment every month to your new loan.
 With most lenders, you can also set up autopay, so you never have to worry about being late again.

-- You have enough to refinance.
+- You meet the minimum balance requirements.
 A few lenders require a minimum loan balance to refinance, which could be as high as $10,000.
 It’s important to look for lenders that meet your qualifications just as much as you meet theirs.
 If you still have a large loan balance, your loans will likely qualify for refinancing.

 When you shouldn’t refinance your student loans